 Waitlist.
 Should the number of transfer requests for a given school exceed that school's programmatic or staffing capacity, applications shall be placed on a waitlist according to their randomly assigned number and the procedures set forth in Administrative Procedure AP-J-152.
 Applications shall remain on the waitlist until space becomes available at the requested school or until waitlists are closed on the Friday prior to the start of the school year.
-Students who have not received an approved transfer prior to the start of the school year.
+Students who have not received an approved transfer prior to the start of the school year shall report to their zoned school at the beginning of the new school year.